Summer Workshop in Research Methods

 How can I participate in the workshop?

 Summer Institute Fellows are selected through an application process.
 Interested individuals must submit an application via our application portal.
-Applications for the 2024 session will open in early 2024.
+Applications for the 2025 session will open in January 2025.
 This is a competitive process with a limited number of spaces available.
 After applications have closed, the Summer Institute leadership team will review all applications and carefully select applicants to invite to this weeklong workshop.

 Can I join virtually?